sodalitegames/aberrations-website/content/rules/player-rules.md

 When performing an action, there is always a possibility of rolling either a critical success or a critical failure.

-**Critical Success:** When more than half of the dice that you roll are 6s, you can act as if all of dice that you rolled were a success.
-When doing so, gain 2 experience points instead of 1.
+**Critical Success:** When at least half of the dice that you roll are 6s, you can act as if all of dice that you rolled were a success.
+Depending on the situation, your CC *MAY* allow something truly exceptional to happen as a reward.

-**Critical Failure:** When more than half of the dice that you roll are 1s, you act as if all the dice rolled were failures and you automatically fail the test.
-You also gain one point in either the Injured (Fortitude/Agility) or Disturbed (Persona/Aptitude) condition, depending on which Stat you rolled for.
+**Critical Failure:** When at least half of the dice that you roll are 1s, you act as if all the dice rolled were failures and you automatically fail the test.
+Depending on the riskiness of the task, the CC MAY describe an unintentional consequence to the roll made.

+> *There will be times when the number of 1s and 6s rolled are equal.
+If this happens, roll 1 additional die.
+If the result is 1-3 the roll is a critical failure, if the result is 4-6 the result is a critical success.*

+***ALTERNATE RULES: HIGH RISK, HIGH REWARD*** – If you choose to implement this optional rule, Critical successes grant you an additional experience and Critical Failures remove an experience when rolled.

 ### Advantage